Spring High School stabbing

 On September 4, 2013, one student was killed and three others were wounded in a stabbing attack at Spring High School in Spring, Texas, United States.
-A 17-year-old student, identified as Luis Alonzo Alfaro, was arrested and charged for the murder.
+A 17-year-old student, identified as Luis Alonzo Alfaro, was arrested and charged with the murder.
 In September 2014, Alfaro was convicted of manslaughter and sentenced to 20 years in prison.

 The stabbing raised issues of gang and racial tensions among the Spring High School community and local community leaders.

 Background

-The stabbings took place within a context of ethnicity-related tensions between rival gangs within the student body at Spring High where, in the decade before this brawl, the white population fell from 65 percent to 29 percent.
+The stabbings took place within a context of ethnicity-related tensions between rival gangs within the student body at Spring High where, in the decade before this brawl, the white population fell from 65% to 29%.
 This is largely to the influx of black families from Hurricane Katrina in Louisiana relocating to the Houston area and Spring High taking many students into their school.
-The black population increased from about 15 percent to 30 percent, the Hispanic population has grown to 36 percent within that time, and students in the high school socialized within ethnic boundaries.
+The black population increased from about 15% to 30%, the Hispanic population has grown to 36% within that time, and students in the high school socialized within ethnic boundaries.
 On the morning of the 2013 stabbings, the fighting broke out in a school corridor between black students calling their group "Drama" and Hispanic students chanting "Brown Pride".

-The stabbing
+Stabbing

 At 7:10 a.m., in the Spring High School hallways, a physical altercation between several students escalated after Alfaro bumped his shoulder against 17-year-old Joshua Broussard, a junior at the school.
 During the fight, Alfaro was stated to have produced a knife and fatally stabbed Broussard to death.
 Three other students were also injured.
 Alfaro attempted to flee, but he was arrested at the school and was taken into custody after he allegedly confessed to the crime.
 Two other students were also taken into custody for questioning, but later released.